 Appdome TOTALData Encryption offers unique Encryption Controls for Android encryption and iOS encryption :

 - SMARTApp™ Offline Access.
-This new capability provides mobile end-users offline access to encrypted filesand data stored in the app – even if the app is not connected to a network.
-File access and other protected data can be set for a configurable time period – as long as relevant conditions are met.
+This new capability provides mobile end-users offline access to encrypted files and data stored in the app – even if the app is not connected to a network.
+For an added measure of security, customers can even set conditions that need to be met in order to allow the user to access encrypted mobile data while offline.

-- Secure Enclaves™ – The newest generation of mobile microprocessors are now powered by chipsets designed from the ground up with segmented areas for encrypted data.
+- Secure Enclaves™ – The newest generation of mobile microprocessors are now powered by chipsets designed from the ground up with dedicated/segmented areas for encrypted data.
 In iOS, this concept is known as a “Secure Enclave“.
 In Android, it’s known as a “TrustZone“.
-Appdome Secure Enclaves automatically adjusts the encryption method to take advantage of these new secure enclaves, if available.
+Appdome Secure Enclaves automatically adjusts the encryption method to take advantage of these new secure enclaves (on mobile devices that have these new chipsets).

 Recommendation for Developers